nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/data-structures-and-algorithms/cc-13/resources/Trees.md

 ![PreOrder 09](images/DepthTraversal9.PNG)

-At this point, the program will find that `F` does not have any children and it will make its way back up the call stack up to `eC`.
+At this point, the program will find that `F` does not have any children and it will make its way back up the call stack up to `C`.

 ![PreOrder 10](images/DepthTraversal10.PNG)